Potassium is the most abundant intracellular cation, with a normal plasma concentration of 3.5-5.5 mmol/L.

-In general, there are four main categories leading to a rise in potassium concentration.
+There are four main categories of causes that lead to a rise in potassium concentration.

-The kidneys are essential in the regulation of plasma potassium concentration with up to 90% of potassium being excreted in the kidneys.
+The kidneys are essential in the regulation of plasma potassium concentration with up to 90% of potassium excretion occurring via the kidneys.
 Therefore, damage to the kidneys or drugs that interfere with renal physiology can cause hyperkalaemia.

 The major causes of impaired potassium excretion include:

-A rise in extracellular potassium excretion (i.e. plasma concentration) can occur by increased potassium intake.
+A rise in plasma potassium concentration can occur due to increased potassium intake.
 This may be iatrogenic secondary to excess oral potassium supplements, an intravenous solution with potassium or blood products.

 Potassium is predominantly an intracellular cation, in certain conditions potassium is shifted from the intracellular to extracellular space causing hyperkalaemia.